 Cost to Ride

-4 kuna (day) if you buy a ticket in advance from a authorized vendor, the driver or ZET shop (30 min duration)
+- 4 kuna (day) if you buy a ticket in advance from a authorized vendor or ZET shop (30 min duration)

 Querks of the System